SnehaSharma0402/Stroke-prediction-using-Machine-Learning/README.md

 # Stroke Risk Prediction using Machine Learning

 Title: Enhancing Stroke Prediction using Machine Learning – A Comparison of Key Algorithms
-Presented at: CRC 2025, Dubai
+Presented at: ISDIA 2025, Dubai
 Date: January 2025
 Status: Accepted and will be published under Springer